CardboardIoT/smart-pinhole-workshop/README.md

 They try the upload process one more time.

-## What the solution looks like

-Pictures of the setup.

 ## Code style

 To move towards a consistent style for nodeschool projects we use the .jshintrc